 - 1 cup coconut flour

-Oil the waffle maker according to the manufacturers instructions.
-Preheat the waffle maker to medium heat.
+- Oil the waffle maker according to the manufacturers instructions and preheat the to medium heat.

-In a large bowl whisk together the wet ingredients.
-Add the dry ingredients and whisk until well combined and smooth.
+- In a large bowl whisk together the wet ingredients.
+Add the dry ingredients and whisk until smooth and well combined.

-Ladle the batter into the waffle maker and cook until golden brown.
-About 5 to 7 minutes.
+- Ladle the batter into the waffle maker and cook for 5 to 7 minutes or until golden brown.